 The Yama Glass Stovetop Coffee Siphon

-For those home baristas who don’t want to risk blowing a fortune on their first siphon coffee maker, this neat and compact offering from Yama is definitely the way to go.
+For those home baristas who don’t want to risk blowing a fortune on their first siphon coffee maker, this neat and compact siphon brewer from Yama is definitely the way to go.

 This stovetop brewer is available in 22-ounce and 40-ounce sizes so that you can choose the right one for your needs.
 The design is very simple, and it’s pretty much fool-proof to use.